kominoshja/budini.xyz/blogposts/tech/2018-08-27-Server-GitHub-automation.md

 ```
 So on the appropriate repo on GitHub, i set a `JSON` webhook `On push events`, with the url `[URL]/script`
 ## Okay, but why?
 This kind of automation allows us to do many fun stuff.
 Back in March, it was impossible to have custom domains on GitHub pages WITH SSL.
-Our develpers didn't have access to servers, so this helped us to have https://ura.design, https://identihub.co, and allowed me to have https://budini.xyz.
+Our develpers didn't have access to servers, so this helped us to have https://ura.design, https://identihub.co, and allowed me to have https://budini.xyz before I used to have GitLab

 But this isn't it's only use case.
 On Identihub, we have 4 main facing Identihub instances.
 There's [Demo](https://demo.identihub.co), which is our showcase, [Master](https://master.identihub.co), [Dev](https://dev.identihub.co), and [Test](https://test.identihub.co).
 The last three are automatically synced with this very same method!
 So, you can achieve realtime deployment with little to no hassle.